-According to the Frazer Nash Archives, only nine (one prototype and eight production) Le Mans fixed-head coupés were built between April 1953 and October 1956, this particular car being the penultimate one completed.
 The Frazer Nash cars of the late 1930s had been re-badged BMWs (parent company AFN Ltd were the official importers) but after WW2 the firm returned to producing the kind of uncompromising, competition-orientated sports car that had forged its reputation in the 'chain gang' era of the 1920s.
-Frazer Nash had used a variety of different proprietary engines in pre-war days and when production proper resumed in 1948 it was with the 2.0-litre six-cylinder Bristol power unit, a particularly appropriate choice given the latter's BMW origins.
-By the time production ceased in 1957, Frazer Nash had completed a little over 400 cars in some 33 years yet had acquired a reputation and a fanatical following out of all proportion to the paucity of its output.
+Frazer Nash had used a variety of different proprietary engines in pre-war days and when production proper resumed in 1948 it was with Bristol power units, a particularly appropriate choice given the latter's BMW origins.
+By the time production ceased in 1957, Frazer Nash had completed a little over 400 cars in some 33 years, yet had acquired a reputation and a fanatical following out of all proportion to the paucity of its output.

 Introduced in 1953, complementing the company's successful open sports cars, the Le Mans Coupé was the first closed Frazer Nash to enter production.
 It used the new parallel-tube chassis frame, around which was wrapped a beautiful full-width alloy body that, with its curvaceous lines and horizontal front grille, hinted at the forthcoming Sebring roadster.
 The chassis boasted independent front suspension, rack-and-pinion steering, torsion bar rear suspension and twin-leading-shoe brakes, while the engine was, of course, the 1,971cc six-cylinder Bristol.
 Of the nine cars completed, three would race at Le Mans, the most successful being chassis number '186', which finished 13th overall in 1953 (winning its class) and 11th overall in 1954.